 - Engaging in self-injury

-However, there are some more subtle forms of self-destructive behavior that we all engage in.
+However, we all engage in some more subtle forms of self-destructive behavior.
 These often happen unconsciously.
 The most common include:

 - Being self-derogatory